 Often tests such as these are out of reach for many who cannot afford the out-of-pocket costs.
 We are delighted to support this new innovative test which will be available to patients in many public and private settings across Australia.

 "The DCISionRT test allows physicians to assess with confidence their patient’s 10-year risk of recurrence or progression to invasive breast cancer and whether radiotherapy would be likely to be beneficial."

 "Often tests such as these are out of reach for many who cannot afford the out-of-pocket costs.
 We are delighted to support this new innovative test which will be available to patients in many public and private settings across Australia."

 DCISionRT® is now available for individuals diagnosed with DCIS in Australia.

 If you have been diagnosed with DCIS and are interested in whether the test may be of benefit to you, speak to your treating doctor.

-More information about the test is available here.
+More information about the test is available from GenesisCare.

-For more information about DCIS visit the My Journey app: https://myjourney.org.au/article/2847.
+For more information about DCIS visit My Journey - about DCIS.

 *This article does not provide medical advice and is intended for informational purposes only.